Coros Pace 2 review TL;DR: a brilliant yet inexpensive running watch with a pretty screen that measures running power on the wrist.

-Coros has been on the heels of Garmin for a few years now: Coros products always try to deliver a bit more for a bit less than the corresponding Garmin watch models.
-In the case of the Coros Pace 2, the Garmin equivalent is the Garmin forerunner 45 and indeed, the Pace 2 offers a larger display, way longer battery life and a lighter body for just a fraction more of the Forerunner 45's price.
+Coros has been on the heels of Garmin for a few years now: Coros products always try to deliver more features for a bit less money than the corresponding Garmin watch models.
+In the case of the Coros Pace 2, the Garmin equivalent is the Garmin Forerunner 45; and indeed, the Pace 2 offers a larger display, longer battery life and a lighter body for the same price as the Forerunner 45.

-Thankfully, the Coros Pace 2 doesn't feel forced like many fitness watches nowadays but a legitimate update of the original Pace.
-The Coros Pace 2 has a smaller case width than the Pace (42mm vs 46mm, respectively) all the while retaining the same screen size (1.2 inches).
+Thankfully, the Coros Pace 2 feels like a legitimate update of the original Pace, not just an afterthought.
+The Pace 2 has a smaller case width than the OG Pace (42mm vs 46mm, respectively) all the while retaining the same screen size (1.2 inches).
 The Pace 2 also has a bigger 'brain'; the 64MB flash memory is four times bigger than the Pace, ready to receive and store any future firmware updates.

 However, it is the battery that received the biggest update: the Pace 2 can last up to 30 hours in GPS mode and 60 hours in UltraMax mode as opposed to the Pace's 25 and 50 hours, respectively.
 This is most likely due to the more efficient GPS chip as the standby battery life has actually decreased: it went from 30 to 20 days.
 Not like anyone will buy a fitness watch for its great standby battery life, GPS performance is way more important.